-During the year ended December 31, 2015, approximately 95% of the Foundation's payments were made to the Muslim Public Affairs Council.
-These payments, totaling \$ 1,528,657 during 2015, were made under a contract for the Council to administer all program services and perform all administrative duties of the Foundation.
+During the year ended December 31, 2016, approximately 90% of the Foundation's payments were made to the Muslim Public Affairs Council.
+These payments, totaling \$1,705,800 during 2016, were made under a contract for the Council to administer all program services and perform all administrative duties of the Foundation.

-NOTE 7 LINE OF CREDIT
+LINE OF CREDIT

-The Foundation has a \$50,000 revolving line of credit with a financial institution, bearing fixed interest rate at 2.15% per annum with a maturity date of March 28, 2017.
-The line of credit is secured by the assets of the Foundation.
-As of December 31, 2015 the Line of credit had no outstanding balance.
+A line of credit was opened on behalf of the Foundation under the name of a board member.
+The Foundation has full access to a \$50,000 revolving line of credit with a financial institution, bearing fixed interest rate at 2.15% per annum with a maturity date of March 28, 2018.
+The line of credit is secured by assets of the board member.
+As of December 31, 2016 the line of credit had no outstanding balance.